 Any subdivider wishing to obtain a variance from these regulations shall follow the following procedure.
-No Subdivision Variance Request will be considered to be placed on the agenda of the Baldwin County Planning and Zoning Commission meeting until all of the following requirements have been submitted.
+No Subdivision Variance Request will be placed on the agenda of the Baldwin County Planning Commission meeting until all the following requirements have been submitted.

-An applicant may simultaneously submit a variance request with a Preliminary Plat approval application or Site Plan approval application to the Planning Commission.
-However, the variance shall be heard first, and a denial of the variance shall result in an automatic denial of the proposed subdivision or planned development.
+An Applicant may simultaneously submit a variance request with an application for a Preliminary Plat, Exemption Verification, Final Plat, or Site Plan to the Planning Commission.
+However, the variance shall be heard first, and a denial of the variance shall result in an automatic denial of the proposed subdivision, exemption, or planned development.